compat-project/QCG-PilotJob/README.md

 finished (with any result).

 ## API
 QCG PilotJob Manager provides a client side Python API which allows users to dynamically control the instance of the Pilot Job and all its jobs.
-To avoid communication issues, we assume that the user's program (Application Controller) that refers via API to the QCG PilotJob Manager is run inside an allocation as one of the jobs.
-The communication is done through the network interface provided by QCG PilotJob Manager.
+There are two classes that enables communication with QCG PilotJob Manager instance.
+The `qcg.appscheduler.api.Manager` class can be used to connect to already running instance of QCG PilotJob Manager, where the `qcg.appscheduler.api.LocalManager` class (that inherits from `Manager` class) enables starting the instance in the background thread and connection to this instance.
+The communication in both cases is done through the network interface provided by QCG-PilotJob Manager.
 The Python API is provided in the `qcg.appscheduler.api` package.

 ### Manager
 The `qcg.appscheduler.api.Manager` class is the main actor of the API.
 This class is responsible for the initialisation of the client and handles communication with a single instance of QCG PilotJob Manager.
 The class provides interface for: